Madras (film): Plot

-One day, Kaali and Kalaiarasi arrive at a restaurant, where he notices one of Maari's henchmen sitting at the next table.
+One day, Kaali and Kalaiarasi arrive at a restaurant, where he notices one of Maari's henchmen sitting at the nearby table.
 When he goes up to the henchman for a chat, the latter runs away in fear.
-After Kaali catches him, he learns that Maari had joined hands with the opposing party to become MLA of RK Nagar and was the brain behind Anbu's assassination.
-Though reluctant, Kalaiarasi lets Kaali to pursue his vengeance.

-At a local meeting where Maari is being felicitated, Kaali spills the beans and the locals chase Maari out.
+After catching him, Kaali learns that Maari had joined hands with the opposing party to become MLA of RK Nagar and was the brain behind Anbu's assassination.
+Though reluctant, Kalaiarasi lets Kaali pursue his vengeance.
+At a local meeting where Maari is being felicitated, Kaali spills the beans, and the locals chase Maari out.
 Kaali splashes paint on the wall, thus ruining the portrait.
 Soon, everyone follows suit.
-Maari plots to kill Kaali, but is betrayed by the touted successor of the opposing party.
-In a final showdown, Kaali subdues the henchmen sent to kill him and grievously injures Maari, who is soon killed.
-Kaali and Kalaiarasi start teaching about in the building whose wall was the cause of this bloody feud.
+Maari plots to kill Kaali but is betrayed by the touted successor of the opposing party.
+In a showdown, Kaali subdues the henchmen sent to kill him and grievously injures Maari, who is soon killed.
+Kaali and Kalaiarasi start teaching in the building whose wall was the cause of this bloody feud.
 The wall now has a theme of children's education painted on it.
-However, Kannan still wants to have his father's portrait on the wall.
+However, Kannan still wants to hang his father's portrait on the wall.